NatalieJClark/my-makers-journey/2_software_development/4_engineering_project_3.md

 ## Learning Objectives

-- [x] Use high-quality processes to build an extended project in a team
+- [x] Use high-quality processes to build an extended project in a team.
 - [x] Have fun!
-- [x] Be a better developer than you were yesterday
+- [x] Be a better developer than you were yesterday.

 ## Projects
 This module was a two week long group project: